labbsr0x/go-horse/README.md

 ## **GO-HORSE** : DOCKER DAEMON PROXY/FILTER

->The software in the middle the communication between docker's client and daemon, allowing you to intercept all commands and, by example, do access control or add tags in a container during its creation, change its name, alter network definition, redifine volumes, rewrite the whole command's request body if you want, and so on.
+>The software in the middle the communication between docker's client and daemon, allowing you to intercept all commands and, by example, do access control or add tags in a container during its creation, change its name, alter network definition, redefine volumes, rewrite the whole command's request body if you want, and so on.
 Take the control.
 Do what you need.

 ### Table of contents